wp-plugins/plugnedit/readme.txt

 Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth options, standard online HTML editors are only based on 2D page editing design with height and width available.

 PlugNedit includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts to choose from.

+New Feature: Build themeless pages inside the wordpress environment.

 PlugNedit provides all the tools of a HTML editor with the twist that items are easily placed on the page and moved around and stacked on top of each other.